 SportsYankees Yankees’ projected lineup for 2016 as spring training nears Mark Teixeira of the Yankees flies out in the fourth inning against the Baltimore Orioles during Game 1 of a doubleheader at Oriole Park at Camden Yards on Sept.
 12, 2014 in Baltimore.
 Photo Credit: Getty Images / Patrick Smith By amNY.com February 9, 2016 1:05 PM Print Share fbShare Tweet Email A look at how the Yankees’ lineup projects out for the 2016 season as spring training approaches: Jacoby Ellsbury, CF: Ellsbury hit .257 with 15 doubles, 7 home runs and 66 runs scored in 111 games last season.
 Brett Gardner, LF: An All-Star in 2015, Gardner hit .259 and scored 94 runs.
 He was successful in 20 of 25 stolen base attempts.
 Alex Rodriguez, DH: After missing the 2014 season because of a suspension, Rodriguez hit 33 home runs and drove in 86 runs last season.
 He posted a .250 / .356 / .486 slash line.
 Mark Teixeira, 1B: Teixeira hit .255 with 31 home runs and 79 RBIs in 111 games before injuring his leg in August and missing the remainder of the season.
 Carlos Beltran, RF: In 133 games last season, switch-hitting Beltran batted .276 with 19 home runs, 34 doubles and 67 RBIs.
 Brian McCann, C: McCann, in his second season with the Yankees, hit .232 with 26 home runs and 94 RBIs and won the Silver Slugger Award for catchers.
 Chase Headley, 3B: In 156 games last season, Headley hit .259 with 11 home runs and 62 RBIs.
 Didi Gregorius, SS: In his first season with the Yankees, Gregorius hit .265 with 24 doubles and 57 runs scored last season.
 Replacing the retired Derek Jeter, Gregorius had a .979 fielding percentage.
 Starlin Castro, 2B: Castro hit .265 with 11 home runs for the Cubs last season.
 He was acquired by the Yankees in a trade for Adam Warren and Brendan Ryan last December.
-By amNY.com Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By amNY.com Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.